allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 (if you are not familiar with monads, read [this article](http://www.nurkiewicz.com/2016/06/functor-and-monad-examples-in-plain-java.html) by Tomasz Nurkiewicz).

-Maybe was introduced to the JVM world the long time ago by Scala as Option, and then, become adopted in Java 8 as Optional.
+Maybe was introduced to the JVM world the long time ago by Scala as Option, and then, became adopted in Java 8 as Optional.
-Optionals become so popular
-that we can say, it’s now the standard way of dealing with nulls in Java, especially for method return types.
+Now, Optional are quite popular way of dealing with nulls in return types at API boundaries.

 There is no Optional equivalent in Kotlin.
 It seems that you should use bare Kotlin’s nullable types.
 Let’s investigate this issue.

-Typically, when you have an Optional, you want to apply a series of null-sate transformation and deal with null at the and.
+Typically, when you have an Optional, you want to apply a series of null-safe transformations and deal with null at the and.

 For example, in **Java**: